-The court will also consider a drug conviction in the past five years or evidence of frequent drug use before making determination about custody and/or visitation.
+The court will also consider a drug conviction in the past five years or evidence of frequent drug use before making a determination about custody and/or visitation.

-In California, if a parent has a history of domestic violence against the child's other parent, the child or the child's siblings, the court would prefer not to grant custody to that parent.
+In California, if a parent has a history of domestic violence against the child's other parent, the child, or the child's siblings, the court would prefer not to grant custody to that parent.
 However, a court will consider the following: